 Symptom management hotline

-The Symptom Management Hotline at the Jewish General Hospital allows patients experiencing side effects to contact our cancer care nurses between 8 a.m. and 4 p.m. from Monday to Friday.
-The Symptom Management Hotline nurse will assess you over the phone and develop a care plan for the specific the symptoms that you are experiencing.
-Please call immediately if you have a fever over 38°C (100.4°F) taken by mouth.
+The Symptom Management Hotline at the Jewish General Hospital allows out- patients who are experiencing side effects related to treatments or cancer to contact our cancer care nurses between 8:00 a.m. and 4:00 p.m., Monday through Friday.
+The Symptom Management Hotline nurse will assess you over the phone and develop a care plan for the symptoms you are experiencing.

 Page last updated on